jsachs/lol_status/README.md

 # install node.js and mongodb

 # run a local version of mongo
+sudo mongod

 # run the server
+node server.js

 # you can access the page at localhost:5000

+# with the server running, you can run the tests
+npm test
 ```

 Alternatively, you can use the nifty button below to deploy your own version of the app to Heroku.